Olga013/Skoltech-ML-2020-AutoEncoder-by-Forest/CNN_models/README.md

 - In each notebook the code is arranged in a sequential way.
 In order to reproduce the corresponding results, you need to open a notebook in Google colab (preferably using GPU runtime) and run each cell of the code sequentially, then wait for the result to run.

+- The following training parameters are available for modification: the number of epochs ("epochs"), the loss criterion ("criterion"), the optimizer algorithm during training mode ("optimizer") and the learning rate scheduler ("scheduler").